jayeshtamhankar/Flask-RESTful-API/README.md

 ### Contributing

 Feel free to submit pull requests or open issues if you find any bugs or have suggestions for improvements.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify the details to better fit your specific project requirements.